pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 ### Useful Python code

 Task 3 above asks you to implement UCS for Pacman.
-So, you want to have an openset that's ordered by a heuristic value.
+So, you want to have an openset that's ordered by the accumulated cost.
 You may use `heaps` for this purpose.
 Whenever you `pop` a value from a heap, the lowest value comes out.
 Use a tuple to keep the value and other data together.
+For example:

 ```
 from util import heappush, heappop